mainmatter/mainmatter.com/_posts/2021-01-29-web-animations-intro.md

 might result in stutter or delay especially if something else is happening on the page.
 Examples are a router transition to another page or some data fetching and parsing.
-The browser also has limited ways to optimise such animations as it only knows about the current frame.
+The browser also has limited ways to optimise such animations as it only knows about the current frame and cannot completely offload the animation to the GPU.

 ## Web Animations API